MunibaFaiza/dssp_parser/README.md

-# DSSP file Parser - Parse DSSP files to extract all helices from .dssp files
+# DSSP file Parser - Python package to parse DSSP files to extract all helices from .dssp files

 ### Introduction